destinyayomah/hng-backend-stage2/DOCUMENTATION.md

 ## Introduction

-This documentation outlines the usage and specifications of the [Your API Name] built with NestJS.
+This documentation outlines the usage and specifications of the hng-backend-stage2 API built with NestJS.

 ## API Base URL